 By the way, there's an update on that today.

-He says he's being denied access to the FBI employees who interviewed the subsource on January 21st of 2017 that said, no, this is all bar talk.
+He says he's being denied access to the FBI employees who interviewed the sub-source on January 21st of 2017 that said, no, this is all bar talk.

-Uh no, none of the dossier was real.
+No, none of the dossier was real.

-We just messing around at a bar.
+We just, you know, he was messing around at a bar.

 We didn't think it would be used in a campaign.

-That means that they had no basis, as Rod Rosenstein said, whatsoever for any appointment of Mueller, and he had no basis to sign the fourth FISA application, the third renewal application.
+And he had no basis to sign the fourth FISA application, the third renewal application.

-And Comey signed three of them, even after being warned before signing the first one that Steele had a political agenda, that Hillary paid for it, and that none of it is, you know, what does it say on the application?
+And Comey signed three of them, even after being warned before signing the first one, that Steele had a political agenda, that Hillary paid for it, and that none of it is, you know, what does it say on the application?

 Verified.